maliknaik16/recaptcha-lite/readme.txt

 Integrate your WordPress site with the Google's reCAPTCHA v2 Checkbox or v3 and protect your site from bots, brute-force attacks, spam, and abuse.

 == Description ==
 Google reCAPTCHA Lite protects your WordPress site from the bots, brute-force attacks, spam, and abuse.
 This plugin comes with the support of reCAPTCHA v3 and v2 Checkbox.
-The reCAPTCHA v3 allows users to navigate site without their interaction.
+The reCAPTCHA v3 allows users to navigate site without solving "I'm not a robot" challenges.

 You can integrate the Google's reCAPTCHA in the following forms:

 * Login Form
 * Registration Form
-* Retrieve Password
 * Lost Password Form
 * Reset Password Form
 * Comment Form